Souvenirs of Expo ‘74

 John Conley spent a lifetime of finding deals and offering things that interested him.
 He was living proof that timing is everything in business.
 He was given the opportunity to purchase the leftover Expo ’74 souvenirs after the fair closed in the fall of 1974.
 He purchased 280,000 souvenirs and paid only a fraction of the retail value.
 It took him only three months to get his money back and the profits from sales thereafter helped put his 11 children through college.

 White Elephant continued to sell Expo ‘74 souvenirs, maps, and guidebooks until its closure in July of 2020.
 Today’s collectors will usually be able to find some Expo ‘74 items at local garage sales, thrift stores, vintage stores, and antique stores.
 Facebook Marketplace is also worth checking.
-Other than during the 50th anniversary celebration in 2024, I have not usually found Expo souvenirs displayed together.
+Other than during the 50th anniversary celebration in 2024, I have not usually found Expo souvenirs displayed together in brick-and-mortar stores.
 The commemorative plates will be with the other commemorative plates, the key chains will be with the other key chains, and so forth.
-The exception is Boo Radley’s, which has (or at least, had recently) a small area in the back of the store where Expo souvenirs, maps, etc. were displayed together.
+The exception is Boo Radley’s, which maintains a small but interesting selection of Expo ‘74 souvenirs that are intermittently topped up with new pieces from a local collector.
 The most reliable online source for Expo ‘74 merchandise is eBay, although sellers can have extremely optimistic estimates of what their items are worth (please don’t pay $10 for an Expo ‘74 postcard).
 Etsy also generally has a few Expo pieces on offer.

 From having collected Expo ‘74 souvenirs for a few years, it appears that souvenirs made of metal, ceramic, and plastic have better odds of survival than items made of paper, cloth, or wood.
 Wearable items are especially rare: Expo ‘74 T-shirts were probably one of the most popular souvenir purchases in 1974, but the people who bought them tended to wear them and then get rid of them when they wore out.
 Anything that people used regularly is probably long gone, while items that are solely decorative and items with very specific use cases tend to linger.
 This is why I have four sets of Expo ‘74 cocktail forks in my collection and zero Expo shirts.
 (They keep coming along with bundles of Expo souvenirs, I’m not buying them on purpose.)